 - having the knowledge to make good financial decisions and understanding of where and how to seek advice and support

 - being free from financial worry and distress.

 Poor financial wellbeing is likely to have a wide-ranging negative impact on staff at work.

 - Affected staff are likely to be between 25-34 days less productive a year, on average, compared to those without financial worries (source: Salary Finance).

 - 10 per cent of affected employees report a reduction in their ability to concentrate or make decisions (source: CIPD).

-Staff’s financial wellbeing will be impacted differently by the pandemic, and an employer’s response and support for staff should take this into account.
+The financial wellbeing of staff will be impacted differently by the pandemic both in the short and longer term.
+An employer’s response and support for staff should therefore take into account their differing circumstances.
 For example, staff themselves or their relatives/spouses may:

 - experience a reduced or loss of salary

-- incur increased costs at home due to children not attending school or increased caring responsibilities
+- have incurred increased costs at home due to school closures or increased caring responsibilities

 - be concerned or anxious about the long-term impact of the pandemic on their financial stability.